Erick-1989/SAS-Templates-OKELLOEO/README.md

 ### Model Assumptions of MMRM
 -normally distributed data with specific covariance structure type (see later) -Missing at Random (MAR) =“missingness is independent of missing outcomes given observed outcomes and covariates.”
--MAR holds because missingness at Week 28 has been driven by HbA1C > 6.5% in earlier weeks and these HbA1c data are included in our model
+-MAR holds because missingness at Week 28 has been driven by HbA1C > 6.5% in earlier weeks and these HbA1c data are included in our model.